needle-mirror/com.unity.remote-config-runtime/README.md

-# Unity Remote Config
+# Unity Remote Config Runtime

 The Documentation Links and other information about this package are available through Package Manager.

-Select the Remote Config Package in the Package Manager UI.
+Select the Remote Config Runtime Package in the Package Manager UI.